 Are there penalties or interest on overpayment amounts?

-If a fraud determination has been made, interest accrues from the date of final determination.
+If a fraud determination has been made, interest accrues from the date of a final determination.
 Interest at the statutory rate of 18 percent per year may accrue on penalties assessed.

 Non-fraud overpayments accrue interest on unpaid balances remaining unpaid two years after the date the overpayment was established.